-The appointment will take up to 1 hour; this includes the time for the medication to work and the time to do the test.
+The appointment will take up to 1 1⁄2 hours; this includes the time for the medication to work and the time to do the test.

-You will be asked to use an inhaler or nebuliser, and wait for approximately 20minutes for this to work; this is to help your airways to be as wide open as possible.
-We will then measure your height and weight and ask your ethnicity as these details need to be recorded in the spirometer to generate results.

-This is what happens next:
+We will begin by measuring your height and weight and asking your ethnicity as these details need to be recorded in the spirometer to generate results.
+This is what happens:

 - 1. You will be asked to take a deep breath in and then seal your lips around the spirometer mouthpiece and a nose clip will be placed on your nose. - 2.
 You will be asked to blow out slowly as far as you can; this may take several seconds. - 3.
 This will be repeated a few times so we can check the readings are the same each time. - 4.
 You will then be asked to take a deep breath in, seal your lips around the spirometer mouthpiece and breathe out as fast and hard as you can until it feels like your lungs are empty; this may take several seconds. - 5.
-You will be asked to repeat this a few times so we can check the readings are the same each time.
+You will be asked to repeat this a few times so we can check the readings are the same each time. - 6.
+We will then ask you to use an inhaler or nebuliser, and wait for approximately 20minutes for this to work; this is to help your airways to be as wide open as possible. - 7.
+The test will then be repeated so we can see any effect the medication has on your lungs.